MicrosoftDocs/entra-docs/docs/global-secure-access/troubleshoot-global-secure-access-client-diagnostics-health-check.md

 1. Verify that the system tray icon is visible.
 1. If the sign-in notification appears, select **Sign in**.
 1. If the sign-in notification doesn't appear, check if it is in the Notification Center and select **Sign in**.
-1. Complete the Entra sign-in process using the same tenant that the device is joined to.
+1. Sign in with a user that is a member of the same Entra tenant that the device is joined to.
 1. Verify the network connection.
 1. Hover over the system tray icon and verify that the client is **not** disabled by your organization.
 1. Restart the client and wait for a few seconds.